Effective Date: July 7, 2021

 We do not sell your personal information.
 Strava may aggregate the information you and others make available in connection with the Services and post it publicly or share it with third parties.
 Examples of the type of information we may aggregate include information about equipment, usage, demographics, routes and performance.
 Strava may use, sell, license, and share this aggregated information with third parties for research, business or other purposes such as to improve walking, running or riding in cities via Strava Metro or to help our partners understand more about athletes, including the people who use their products and services.
 Strava also uses aggregated data to generate our Global Heatmap.
 Please visit your privacy controls if you object to Strava using your information for these purposes.

 How We Protect Information

 We take several measures to safeguard the collection, transmission and storage of the data we collect.
-Although we strive to employ reasonable protections for your information that are appropriate to its sensitivity, we do not guarantee or warrant the security of the information you share with us and we are not responsible for the theft, destruction, loss or inadvertent disclosure of your information or content.
-No system is 100% secure.
+We employ reasonable protections for your information that are appropriate to its sensitivity.
 The Services use industry standard Secure Sockets Layer (SSL) technology to allow for the encryption of personal information and credit card numbers.
 Strava engages providers that are industry leaders in online security, including Services verification, to strengthen the security of our Services.
 The Services are registered with site identification authorities so that your browser can confirm Strava’s identity before any personal information is sent.
 In addition, Strava’s secure servers protect this information using advanced firewall technology.

 Managing Your Settings

-Strava offers several features and settings to help you manage your privacy and how you share your activities.
-Most privacy controls are located in your privacy controls page, but some are specific to individual activities or athletes.
+Strava offers several features and settings to help you manage your privacy and share your activities.
+Most privacy controls are located in your privacy controls page, but some are specific to individual activities, athletes, or routes.
 Strava provides you the option to make your activities private.
 Click here to manage your privacy controls.

 Adjust Notification and Email Preferences